What Are Your Self-Defense Rights in Canada? Exploring what the law says.

 What "Reasonable" Actually Means

 Here's where people get tripped up.
-"Reasonable" isn't a fixed line — it's a question a court would work through based on the full picture of what happened.
+"Reasonable" isn't a fixed line, but a question a court would work through based on the full picture of what happened.

 The nature of the threat and how imminent it was